 Doing a quick Google news search of the terms ‘hurricanes insurance’, the other day, a variety of headlines came up, a sample of which included:

 As an insurance professional, these articles bring to mind the 3 pillars of Insurance.
-These three pillars are critical in the Insurance supply chain, and wherever you sit in that chain when it comes to Insurtech, you need to understand these 3 fundamental things (these pillars are applicable to all types of insurance, not just catastrophe insurance).
+These three pillars are critical in the Insurance value chain, and wherever you sit in that chain when it comes to Insurtech, you need to understand these 3 fundamental things (these pillars are applicable to all types of insurance, not just catastrophe insurance).

 - Pricing – Was the policy I purchased priced properly to take care of the costs of the insurance company running their business and will they have enough